Feb 9th 2024

 In the term type, an actual class constraint can be added

 in there!
-Eitan's terms, types and Ty
+Eitan's terms, types and Ty-equivalent are

 slightly different, but are otherwise identical.